-- Education and Care Services National Law (Queensland) Act - Education and Care Services National Regulations - · Guide to the National Quality Standard - Queensland Government Qld Building and Construction Commission
+- Education and Care Services National Law (Queensland) Act - Education and Care Services National Regulations - Guide to the National Quality Standard - Queensland Government Qld Building and Construction Commission

-To ensure the highest level of safety is maintained at all times relating to water safety and during water-based activities.
+To ensure the highest level of safety is always maintained relating to water safety and during water-based activities.
 The existence of any water hazards including swimming pools or something that may constitute a water hazard including water features is a factor in the risk assessment of activities and experiences.